 Daily schedule changes on an ad hoc basis may occasionally be granted by management, subject to workload requirements and provided that the work schedule does not begin before 6:00 a.m. or end later than 6:00 p.m.

-Section 5 – Grandfathered 4-10 Employees

-Employees who are working a 4/10 schedule as of the effective date of this Agreement will continue to be “grandfathered.”
-This means that, unless or until an employee initiates a permanent change to his or her position, post of duty (POD), or work schedule, the employee may maintain his or her 4/10 schedule.

-Section 6 - General Rules for all Work Schedules
+Section 5 - General Rules for all Work Schedules